mateuszbabski/marketplace/README.md

 ## Project description
-Marketplace works like a small bussiness aggregator.
+Marketplace works like a small business aggregator.
 Customer is able to order different products from different shops, but he gets one order package.

 To implement: